Praecox is a good example of the hardy small ornamental cherry species Prunus incisa. It features delicate white flowers on bare branches.

-Fill in the details below and we will let you know when Praecox flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Praecox flowering cherry tree are back in stock.

 You can prune to maintain the shape - after the flowers have finished.
 Praecox grows slowly, with a spreading habit as it ages.